SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 After the hug was over Pinkie looks down at the floor.
 "I'm sorry I lied to you all for so long…"

 Rainbow put a hoof under Pinkie's chin, lifting her face so they were looking eye to eye.
-"Hey, It's okay, we forgive you, and we love you!"
+"Hey, It's okay, we forgive you.
+We love you!"

 Pinkie jumps forward uncontrollably and hugs Rainbow in a tight bear-like hug.
 "Thank you."

-Rainbow hugs back as a blush spreads across her face.
+Rainbow hugs her back as a blush spreads across her face.

-After the hug is over, Pinkie looks back at the mirror with a confused expression.
+After the hug is over, Pinkie looks at the mirror with a confused expression.
 "Where did my reflection go?
 How did you girls find out?"

 Twilight steps forward.
-"Well, they're related, your reflection came and talked to us, telling us about how you've been doing this for so long.
-I guess you stepped in poison joke that let your reflection talk to us."
+"Well, they're related.
+Your reflection came and talked to us, telling us about how you've been doing this for so long.
+I guess you stepped in poison joke when you were in the Everfree Forest with Fluttershy, it seems like that allowed your reflection talk to us."

 "I appreciate the help, but I don't know where to even start with how bad things have gotten…"

-"Well, you don't have to do it alone, your reflection already gave us each an idea of where to start."
+"Well, you don't have to do it alone.
+Your reflection already gave us each an idea of where to start."

 "I'll have to thank her when she comes back…"